CZ-NIC/fred-docs/README.md

 The `master` always contains the newest edition of the documentation of the last FRED release.
-The documentation of older FRED releases is available under tags like `v2.33`.
+The documentation of older FRED releases is available under tags such as `v2.33`.
-The oldest historical version is `v2.29`.
+The oldest historical version tagged is `v2.29`.